AdamWallberg/PhyscisEngine/README.md

 <h4 align="center">Not Actually a Physics Engine</h4>

 <h3>Description</h3>
+MESSAGE: No longer working on this project.
+Just keeping the code up on github for reference.

 Physcis Engine is a 3D game engine, using GLFW for OpenGL.<br>
 It's written by me (Adam Wallberg), and is only a small hobby project.<br>